angyn3/ReadME-Generator/output/Readme.md

 * [Tests](#tests)

 ## Installation
-Install
+"npm install"

 ## Usage
-To make it easier to create a ReadMe File
+The purpose of this file is to help users create a ReadMe file for all repos a lot quicker

 ## Contribution
-Me
+Me, Myself, & I

 ## Tests
-Anyone
+Generate a ReadMe file